shevav/EVDS/README.md

 Status
 --------------------------------------------------------------------------------
 This is a pre-release repository.
-It's not yet fully ready for use in real applications, but can be already used for familiarization.
+It's not yet fully ready for use in real applications, but it can already be used for familiarization.

+The build files for platforms other than VS2008 may be inconsistent/invalid.
+Please refer to compilation guide on how to generate new ones.

 Information
 --------------------------------------------------------------------------------